Palexia SR 100 mg prolonged-release tablets

 Head Injury and Increased Intracranial Pressure

 PALEXIA SR should not be used in patients who may be particularly susceptible to the intracranial effects of carbon dioxide retention such as those with evidence of increased intracranial pressure, impaired consciousness, or coma.
 Analgesics with mu-opioid receptor agonist activity may obscure the clinical course of patients with head injury.
-PALEXIA SR should be used with caution in patients with head injury and brain tumors.
+PALEXIA SR should be used with caution in patients with head injury and brain tumours.

 Seizures